-The Curibaya project is drill ready and once sufficient capital has been raised the Company plans to initiate drilling activity.
+Resources have been and will continue to be primarily directed at continuing progress at Curibaya.
+The Curibaya project is drill ready and once sufficient capital has been raised, the Company plans to initiate drilling activity.
 Initial work will be comprised of construction of access roads and drill platforms.
-The Company's second drill program is expected to consist of between 2,000 - 5,000 m to test the Cambaya target area.
+The Company's second drill program is expected to consist of between 2,000 - 5,000m to test the Cambaya target area.
 The Company estimates that this work would cost between \$2.5 and \$5.0 million.

-While the Company believes there are multiple opportunities at the much unexplored Curibaya project, having relinquished its non-core properties, the Company is also reviewing other projects with a longer-term goal of selectively rebuilding a pipeline of prospects for future exploration.
+While the Company believes there are multiple opportunities at the significantly unexplored Curibaya project, having relinquished its non-core properties, the Company is also actively reviewing other resource projects in South America with a longer-term goal of selectively rebuilding a pipeline of prospects for future exploration.

-On November 20, 2024, the Company announced its plans to raise \$1.5 million in order to fund further exploration work at Curibaya project and general working capital.
-While the Company has been successful at raising capital in the past, the ability of the Company to fund Curibaya drilling and other work programs, including potential future project acquisitions, will be subject to raising additional funds through the sale of common shares.
-There can be no assurance that the Company will be able to raise sufficient funds to finance its future plans, including retention of its principal concessions.
+On January 3, 2025, the Company closed the January 2025 Placement, raising \$388,750 by issuing 5,183,333 units at \$0.075 per unit.
+While the Company has been successful in raising capital in the past, its ability to pay government concession fees to maintain its current mineral properties, including approximately \$193,540 due in June 2025, and to fund Curibaya drilling and other work programs, including potential future project acquisitions, will depend on raising additional funds through the sale of common shares.
+There can be no assurance that the Company will be able to raise sufficient funds to finance its future plans, including the retention of its principal concessions.